 If you have more time in Oslo you can check out the Opera house!
 It is near the central station.
-The huge Opera House is suppose to look like an ice berg in the ocean!
+The huge Opera House is supposed to look like an ice berg in the ocean!
 It is truly beautiful, at all seasons of the year.

-Tips on travelling in Oslo
+Tips on traveling in Oslo

 - Don’t be afraid to ask people for direction and tips.
 Many people speak English, especially the younger generation.

 - If you travel to Oslo during winter be aware of the cold weather and prepare yourself for that.
 Use waterproof and warm shoes that are a bit tall (it can be a lot of snow at times), good and warm jacket, gloves, scarf and a beanie.
 As we say in Norway – it is nothing called bad weather, only bad clothes!
-It is better to bring more warm clothes, than freezing not using enough.
+It is better to bring more warm clothes than freezing not using enough.

 - Further information you need about visiting Oslo is on this website: Visit Oslo The awesome thing is that you can use many languages when browsing the site.

 - Oslo is very safe and you don’t have to worry about getting robbed.
-As a general rule, I would not suggest to walk alone at dark around Oslo Central station or in the parks.
+As a general rule, I would not suggest walking alone at dark around Oslo Central station or in the parks.
 Even though Norway is one of the safest countries in the world, bad things can happen in there same as other capitals.

 Shop My favorite Winter Clothes and items